How to Remove a UCC Filing: The Essential Guide

 In most cases, you can only remove a UCC filing once you’ve made the final payment on the loan.
 This means there is no existing obligation to the financial institution that filed the UCC lien.

 Your lender may remove the lien for you, but this is not always the case.
-In addition, some commercial credit bureaus, like Dun & Bradstreet, won’t remove a closed UCC lien from your credit history until you request it or it’s been inactive for 11 years.
+In addition, some commercial credit bureaus, like Dun & Bradstreet, will not remove a closed UCC lien from your credit history until you request it or it has been inactive for 11 years.

 Ask Your Lender to File a UCC-3 Form to Remove the Form